robinrendle/robinrendle.com/_essays/on-newsletters.md

       <img alt="Skull and crossbones" src="/uploads/essays/on-newsletters/25-skull-crossbones.jpg" loading="lazy"/>
     </div>
     <div class="slide-text">
-      <p>But if websites are so great then why did everyone (including me) move to newsletters instead of making more websites?
-Why did blogs mostly die off?
-Well, there are ten million reasons, but only three I want to focus on&hellip;</p>
+      <p>But if websites are so great then why did everyone (including me) move to newsletters?
+Why did blogs die off?
+Well, there are ten million answers to that question, but only three I want to focus on&hellip;</p>
     </div>
   </div>